jussihyva/ft_linear_regression/README.md

 ## 1 Project overview

 The project is part of my studuing at Hive (Helsinki) Coding School.
 Programs are written by C-code.
-For visualization (Bonus part of the project) I used Docker conatiner where Influxdb and Grafana.
-For learing and testing purpose I used Jupyter notebook (Python based).
-The picture below visualize overview of projects at Hive (Helsinki) Coding Schoool.
+For visualization (Bonus part of the project) I used Influxdb and Grafana which are running inside docker container.
+For learing and testing purpose I used Jupyter notebook (Refer chapter 5.1).
+The picture below visualize general overview of projects at Hive (Helsinki) Coding Schoool.

 ![](./Hive_Holy_Graph.png)